Mirantis/blueprint-operator/test/README.md

 # Overview

-This portion of the boundless-operator tree contains all the tests.
+This portion of the blueprint-operator tree contains all the tests.
 These are written as Go test files.

 ## Unit Tests